kpe/bert-for-tf2/README.rst

 `ALBERT`_ and `adapter-BERT`_ are also supported by setting the corresponding configuration parameters (``shared_layer=True``, ``embedding_size`` for `ALBERT`_
-and ``adapter_size`` for ``adapter-BERT``).
-Setting both will result in an adapter-ALBERT by sharing the BERT parameters across all layers and adapting them with a layer specific adapter.
+and ``adapter_size`` for `adapter-BERT`_).
+Setting both will result in an adapter-ALBERT by sharing the BERT parameters across all layers while adapting every layer with layer specific adapter.

 The implementation is build from scratch using only basic tensorflow operations, following the code in `google-research/bert/modeling.py`_